United Kingdom of Portugal, Brazil and the Algarves: Recognition of independence

 The Portuguese, however, only accepted to sign the Independence treaty on condition that Brazil agreed to pay reparations for the properties of the Portuguese State that were seized by the new Brazilian State.
 Brazil desperately needed to establish normal diplomatic relations with Portugal, because other European Monarchies had already made clear that they would only recognize the Empire of Brazil after the establishment of normal relations between Brazil and Portugal.
 Thus, by a separate convention that was signed on the same occasion as the Treaty on the Recognition of Independence, Brazil agreed to pay Portugal two million pounds in damages.
-The British, who had mediated the Peace negotiations, granted Brazil a loan of the same value, so that Brazil could pay the agreed sum.
-The new Nation, therefore, achieved international recognition at a heavy price.
-As a result of this agreement, Brazil became plunged in debt to Britain, but was able to achieve universal international recognition, both de facto and de jure as an independent State.
+The British, who had mediated the peace negotiations, granted Brazil a loan of the same value, so that Brazil could pay the agreed sum.
+As a result of this agreement, Brazil was able to achieve universal international recognition, both de facto and de jure as an independent State.

 Upon recognizing the independence of Brazil from the United Kingdom of Portugal, Brazil and Algarves, King John VI, by his charter of law of 15 November 1825 changed back the name of the Portuguese State and the Royal Titles to "Kingdom of Portugal" and "King of Portugal and the Algarves" respectively.
 The title of the Portuguese heir apparent was changed to "Prince Royal of Portugal and the Algarves" by the same edict.

 The recognition of Brazilian independence completed the dissolution of the United Kingdom.
 By a provision of the Letters Patent of 13 May 1825, confirmed by the Treaty on the Recognition of Independence in spite of the secession of Brazil from the Portuguese Monarchy, the Portuguese King, John VI, was allowed to use for the remainder of his life the honorary title of "Emperor of Brazil", with the caveat that this title was honorary and ceremonial only, and that Pedro I and his successors in the independent Brazilian Crown were the only actual Emperors of Brazil.
 This honorary title ceased to have effect upon the demise of King John VI on 10 March 1826.